CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
 It provides specific actions, comprehensive trigger terms users would naturally use, explicit 'Use when' and 'Do NOT use' clauses, and clear differentiation from related skills.
-The cross-reference to an alternative skill (technical-design-doc-creator) is a particularly strong touch for disambiguation.
+The negative boundary referencing a specific alternative skill (technical-design-doc-creator) is particularly effective for disambiguation.

 DimensionReasoningScore